Fix the Structural Bottleneck: Context Compression via Explicit Information Transmission: Related Work

 \section{Related Work}

+Existing context compression methods can be divided into two categories: token pruning and soft context compression, which operate in discrete and continuous spaces respectively.

-\textbf{Hard compression.} methods reduce long-context cost by pruning input tokens according to estimated importance.
-Representative approaches include SelectiveContext~\cite{li-etal-2023-compressing} and LLMLingua-style methods~\cite{jiang-etal-2023-llmlingua, jiang-etal-2024-longllmlingua}, which score tokens/spans using a language model (e.g., via self-information or related salience measures) and retain only the most informative parts of the context.
-LLMLingua-2~\cite{pan-etal-2024-llmlingua} instead distills a lightweight classifier from a stronger LLM (e.g., GPT-4) to decide which tokens to keep.
-EFPC~\cite{cao2025efpc} further unifies task-aware and task-agnostic compression within a single framework.
+\textbf{Token pruning.} Token pruning methods reduce context length by pruning input tokens according to estimated importance.
+Representative approaches include SelectiveContext~\citep{li-etal-2023-compressing} and LLMLingua-style methods~\citep{jiang-etal-2023-llmlingua, jiang-etal-2024-longllmlingua}, which score tokens/spans using a language model (e.g., via self-information or related salience measures) and retain only the most informative parts of the context.
+LLMLingua-2~\citep{pan-etal-2024-llmlingua} instead distills a lightweight classifier from a stronger LLM (e.g., GPT-4) to decide which tokens to keep.
+EFPC~\citep{cao2025efpc} further unifies task-aware and task-agnostic compression within a single framework.
 Despite their efficiency gains, hard methods remain discrete and lossy, often facing bounded compression ratios and limited expressiveness compared with soft compression in continuous space.